Chief Event Officer Complete Guide 2026

 Let's break down what that actually means:

-Strategic Vision, Not Execution
+Strategic Portfolio Vision, Not Execution

 An event coordinator executes events.
 A Chief Event Officer designs the event strategy that makes execution possible.
 According to Kristen Bradley's research on CEO roles, the Chief Event Officer's primary responsibility is to "develop and implement a strategic vision for the organization's event management activities."